vanboy10/CHAT-BOT-PDF-LLM/README.md

-###Chatbot for PDF Document Analysis using LLM
+chatbot for PDF Document Analysis using LLM

-###This project aims to build a chatbot using LLM (Large Language Models) to analyze PDF documents.
+This project aims to build a chatbot using LLM (Large Language Models) to analyze PDF documents.
 The chatbot will be capable of extracting information, answering questions, and providing insights from PDF documents provided by the user.

-## Features
+Features

 - **PDF Document Upload**: Users can upload PDF documents to the chatbot for analysis.
 - **Text Extraction**: The chatbot extracts text content from the uploaded PDF documents.